Institutions of society examples. Social institution: concept, types, functions

 4) institutions of education and science – the need for obtaining and transferring knowledge and socialization;

-5) the institution of religion - the solution of spiritual problems, the search for the meaning of life.
+5) the institution of religion - solving spiritual problems, searching for the meaning of life.

 2. Social control and deviant behavior

-As already mentioned, one of the main functions of social institutions is to ensure social control. social control is the normative regulation of human behavior in social systems.
+As already indicated, one of the main functions of social institutions is to ensure social control.
+Social control is the normative regulation of people’s behavior in social systems.

 So, the main mechanisms of social control are norms and sanctions.

-Norm- the rule that exists in a given society and is accepted by an individual, a standard, a pattern of behavior that determines how he should behave in a given situation.
-Norm - socially approved invariants of behavior.
+Norm- a rule, standard, pattern of behavior existing in a given society and accepted by an individual that determines how he should behave in a given situation.
+Norms are socially approved invariants of behavior.

-Norm - the interval of permissible actions.
-Norms are formal and informal.
+Norm is the range of acceptable actions.
+Norms can be formal or informal.

-Sanctions- rewards and punishments associated with the implementation of norms.
+Sanctions– rewards and punishments associated with compliance with norms.
 Sanctions can also be classified into several types:

 1) formal;